State University of New York at Oswego Assistant Director of Residence Life and Housing in Oswego, New York

-Collaborate with Marketing and Communications Coordinator to develop recruitment plans and marketing materials for student and professional Staff searches
+Collaborate with the Marketing and Communications Coordinator to develop recruitment plans and marketing materials for student and professional Staff searches

-Coordinate recruitment of student staff including information sessions, interview processes, candidate review and selection, and contract management
+Coordinate recruitment of student staff, including information sessions, interview processes, candidate review and selection, and contract management

 Serve as a member and/or chair of departmental professional and graduate assistant search committees

-Lead professional staff training and development inclusive of summer and winter intersession training, academic year in-services and conference attendance
+Lead professional staff training and development inclusive of summer and winter intersession training, academic year in-services, and conference attendance

 Develop positive working relationships with campus offices to support the training program for professional and student staff.